Survivor: Vanuatu: Season summary

 The eighteen players were brought into the game at a native gathering, with the natives dividing the group into men and women.
 The men were clearly favoured at the ceremony, creating animosity between them and the women.
 After the ceremony, the men were named the Lopevi tribe, and the women the Yasur tribe, and sent to find their camps in the dark.
-Lopevi lost the first challenge mainly due to Chris, but he created a majority alliance with older tribe members Sarge, Travis, Rory, and Chad, and worked to vote off the younger men.
+Lopevi lost the first challenge mainly due to Chris, but he created a majority alliance with older tribe members Lea, Travis, Rory, and Chad, and worked to vote off the younger men.
 In Yasur, two factions began to emerge, one composed of Julie, Mia, Lisa, and Eliza and the other of Ami, Twila, Scout, and Leann.
 While both factions lobbied for Dolly's vote, her refusal to commit resulted in her elimination.
 Both tribes were sent to tribal council on Day 7 as a result of a twist.
 The older men continued to eliminate the younger ones, and Ami's faction, now in power, voted Mia off.
 The Yasur tribe continued their dominance over the tribal challenges by winning the next reward and immunity challenges, bringing the men's numbers down to six.

 A tribal switch occurred on day 11, mixing the two tribes; Rory and Travis were sent to Yasur while Twila and Julie were sent to Lopevi.
 The first Yasur loss resulted in Travis being eliminated for trying to publicly ask Lopevi to throw the immunity challenge.
 However, concerned over Lisa's loyalty, Ami arranged for the tribe to eliminate her at the next Tribal Council.
-At Lopevi, Sarge, Chad, and Chris aligned with Twila and Julie, not trusting John K. as the last young man remaining.
+At Lopevi, Lea, Chad, and Chris aligned with Twila and Julie, not trusting John K. as the last young man remaining.
 He was voted off and the five remaining Lopevi tribe members agreed to stick together after the merge.

 On Day 19, with six women and four men remaining, the two tribes merged into Alinta.
 While Rory joined the Lopevi alliance, Julie and Twila broke their word and reformed the women's alliance.
 The men were quickly targeted over the next three tribal councils, leaving Chris as the sole male.
 By this time, Ami's core alliance consisted of her, Julie, and Leann, while Twila and Scout had formed a closer pairing and Eliza on the outside.
 Despite Chris losing immunity, Ami decided to spare him and vote Eliza out instead.
 However, Twila and Scout took the opportunity to align with Chris and Eliza, creating a new majority alliance and systematically voting out the others.

 Chris won the last two immunity challenges, and ultimately took Twila with him into the final two.
 The jury saw Chris' ability to effectively stay in the game with the odds against him, from the first challenge to being the last man standing, and voted him the Sole Survivor in a vote of 5–2.